-Mr. Nutz is a platform game developed by Ocean for a variety of video games platforms including the Sega Mega Drive in 1994.
-In the game you take control of Mr. Nutz, who must stop the evil yeti from freezing the world.
+Mr. Nutz is a platform game developed by Ocean Software for a variety of video games platforms including the Sega Mega Drive in 1994.
 The Mega Drive version was only released in Europe.
-TV sports at the time of released placed the game as a competiting producut against both Sonic and Mario.
+TV sports at the time of release placed the game as a competing product against both Sonic and Mario.

 A sequel, titled Mr. Nutz: Hoppin' Mad was released for the Amiga in the following months.
 It was planned for release on the Sega Mega Drive under the name of Mr. Nutz 2 but was ultimately scrapped despite reportedly being finished (and sent to various magazines for review).
 Uncompiled source code of the game was leaked in 2009 and compiled into a playable build in 2012.

 The Yeti, a gruesome beast with an icicle for a heart and bad breath, is making the world colder in an attempt to create a new and permanent ice age that he will rule over.
 Only Mr. Nutz can make it past the Yeti's many henchmen and defeat the Yeti himself in a fight to the finish.